ef4/mho/README.md

 This will build _everything_ including the third-party deps (a step you only need to run when you want to change the app's deps).

-1. Prerequisites:
+1. Install volta.

-- rust: currently tested under 1.52.0-nightly (234781afe 2021-03-07)
+2. Install rust nightly (currently tested under 1.52.0-nightly 2fd73fabe)

-- volta
+- install rustup (the defaults are fine): `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
+- switch to nightly: `rustup toolchain install nightly; rustup toolchain default nightly`

-2. Clone this repo
+3. Clone this repo

-3. yarn install
+4. yarn install

-4. Start the build of the worker code: `cd worker; yarn start`
+5. Start the build of the worker code: `cd worker; yarn start`

-5. Run the embroider build of the ember app. `cd ember-app; yarn ember build`
+6. Run the embroider build of the ember app. `cd ember-app; yarn ember build`

-6. Build the deps. `cd deps && yarn prepare`
+7. Build the deps. `cd deps && yarn prepare`

-7. Build and run mho: `cd ember-app; yarn start:mho`
+8. Build and run mho: `cd ember-app; yarn start:mho`

 ## Orientation